Paul-Dempsey/pachde1/docs/Info.md

 A Minimalist resizable patch notes panel.

+Here are some samples with Light, Dark and High Contrast themes, and selected options.

 ![Info panel with themes and menu](Info.png)

 - Resizable - Drag the left and right edges when the overlay appears under the cursor.